 OK – it’s not a real syndrome.
 But eating too much over the weekend and holidays happens.
 Your brain starts talking to you about how great it will be to have some more hot dogs, hamburgers, chips, and, of course, dessert.
 You think it’s the last time you’re ever going to eat any of this food.
 You go overboard.

 What you may not hear is your brain adding that you can restart your diet – and all the related deprivation and sacrifice – on Monday.
 It’s the classic dieter’s mentality from the 80s and 90s.

 And it backfires on you – physically and mentally, as you beat yourself up and feel horrible.
 That’s no way to live, and it’s no way to get lasting and sustainable weight loss.

-Here are 3 tips to get over your Last Supper syndrome and stop overeating on weekends and holiday.
+Here are 3 tips to get over your Last Supper syndrome and stop eating too much on weekends and holiday.